Nichola Carter, Head of Immigration

 Career highlights include:

-- Forming a pro bono partnership between Carter Thomas and Here for Good to provide essential legal advice to vulnerable EU nationals.
+- Forming a pro bono partnership between Carter Thomas and Here for Good in 2019 to provide essential legal advice to vulnerable EU nationals.

 - Becoming a contributor for the renowned Free Movement organisation (2017 – present).